-Teachers reserve the right to apply an appropriate sanction if students fail to hand in homework.
+Teachers may apply an appropriate sanction if students fail to hand in homework.

 ASSESSMENT AND TESTS

 We believe that assessment provides the basis for informed teaching, helping students progress and overcome difficulties and ensuring that teaching builds on what has been learned.
 Through assessment, students understand what they have achieved and what they need to work on.